matrix-construct/construct/doc/BUILD.md

 ## BUILD

-*Most users will need follow the standalone build instructions in the next section.*
+*Most users will need to follow the standalone build instructions in the next section.*

 ```
 ./autogen.sh